Mental Health Crisis Services

 Psychiatric Advance Directive (PAD): understanding your rights and preferences

 A Psychiatric Advance Directive (PAD) helps you plan your mental health care.
-It allows you to state how you want to be treated during a crisis.
+You can state how you want others to treat you during a crisis.
 You can include preferences for medications, therapies, or hospital stays.

 With a PAD, family members and providers know your needs in advance.
 This document is voluntary but legally respected.

-Creating a PAD ensures your voice is heard even if you're unable to decide during an emergency.
+Creating a PAD ensures that your voice gets heard even if you can't communicate effectively during an emergency.
 Talk with trusted people like family or case managers about choices that matter most to you.

 Share the completed PAD with service providers for easy access when needed.
 Having this plan gives peace of mind and better coordination of future care options.